MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-indentationcontrols-property.md

 When using this property, consider the following behavior:

-- When indentation is specified, it is no longer possible to use sorting on the columns in the repeater control.
 - [!INCLUDE[d365fin_web_md](../includes/d365fin_web_md.md)] supports indentation on one column only.
 If you specify more than one column in the **IndentationControls** property, only the first column is used when the page is displayed in [!INCLUDE[d365fin_web_md](../includes/d365fin_web_md.md)].
+- You can only indent columns of the datatype text.
+- When indentation is specified, it is no longer possible to use sorting on the columns in the repeater control.
 - This property is ignored if the **ShowAsTree** property on the repeater is set to **true**.

 ## Example